SEALABQualityGroup/2022-ist-replication-package/README.md

-# The replication package of the SI of SEAA2021 at IST
+# The replication package of the SEAA 2021 SI at IST